LarsBesselmann/WCA-EJA-GettingStarted/README.md

     <kbd>![](./images/media/WCA_explainApplication_CodeAnalysis3.png)</kbd>

-5. Click on Open explanation to see the results.
+5. Click on **Open explanation** to see the results.

     <kbd>![](./images/media/WCA_explainApplication_Result.png)</kbd>
+    After the executive summary, all the found services will be explained.
+Scroll down and you can see that you save the explanation as a markdown file.
+You do not need the explanation later, so you don't have to save it.

 #### Use the wizard inside the application code to explain a class: